SmartTokenLabs/TokenScript/doc/design_paper.md

 Despite the great folly in 2017-2018, it is not a bad thing to initially focus on tokens.
 Tokens, as the authors will elaborate, are the enabler of the two primary functions.
 We define the technique to make it happen in "Tokenisation".

 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
-This paper will focus on tokenisation and introduce a standardisation effort known as TBML (Token Behaviour Markup Language) which will make the blockchain technical stack complete, providing utility for the economy and the internet.
+This paper will focus on tokenisation and introduce a standardisation effort known as Tokenscript (Token Behaviour Markup Language) which will make the blockchain technical stack complete, providing utility for the economy and the internet.

 Please join our work at tokenscript.org - when it is set-up of course.
-A Yellow Paper to guide implementors to use TBML for their tokens and dapps will take months to make.
+A Yellow Paper to guide implementors to use Tokenscript for their tokens and dapps will take months to make.
 However, we keep the process open.
 Participate now to avoid the draft language specification being made without consideration your token model.

 ## Abstract